Categories: Technology

 America is expected to face a dry future without immediate action, with scientists having warned that many regions could see their freshwater supply decrease by as much as a third within the next 50 years.

-With 96 out of 204 freshwater basins in trouble, mainly as result of population growth and climate change, there is a dire need for new approaches that could take protecting natural resources a crucial step further and help avoid upcoming shortages.
+With 96 out of 204 freshwater basins in trouble, mainly as a result of population growth and climate change, there is a dire need for new approaches that could take protecting natural resources a crucial step further and help avoid upcoming shortages.

 Innovative practices are needed particularly in the area of wastewater recycling as it is one of the solutions that could help preserve scarce freshwater resources and satisfy the growing demand from different sectors, including industry and agriculture.